1vicvis7/Python-Camera/README.md

   and type in this command
         => pyinstaller --onefile {file name}.py
   -> this will generate the executable file ({file name}.exe) in dist folder which will be created by the command itself.
+  The captured photoes will be saved with their respective timestamp.

   Hope this project finds you some help!!!!